doc-ai/net-runner-ios/README.md

 }
 ```

 We also know that the model outputs these values under the *classification* entry in a dictionary.
-(We know that because the *model.json* file names the first output *classification* in its *outputs* field, and TensorIO packs a model's outputs into a dictionary representation keyed to these names.
+(We know that because the first entry in the *outputs* field in the model's *model.json* file has the name *classification*, and TensorIO packs a model's outputs into a dictionary representation keyed to these names.
 See [TensorIO](https://github.com/doc-ai/TensorIO#outputs-field) for more information about model outputs.)

 Consequently, the entire *labels* entry for the included examples has the following value: